 - Some graduate programs will accept IELTS in place of the TOEFL.
 Please check with your department of interest.

-- The minimum IELTS (International English Language Testing System) score is 6.5 overall with no individual sub-score below 6.0.
+- The minimum TOEFL ibt is 79 and this is equal to an IELTS (International English Language Testing System) score of 6.5 overall.

 - The same policies for the TOEFL above are relevant for IELTS.

-- IELTS should arrive from IELTS International and be sent directly to our office at: Office of Graduate and Professional Education, 234 Hullihen Hall, Newark, DE 19716.
+- IELTS should arrive directly from IELTS International directly to our office at: Office of Graduate and Professional Education, 234 Hullihen Hall, Newark, DE 19716.

 Only applicants who receive an offer of admission to a UD graduate program will be required to complete the UD Graduate Confidential Financial Information Form.
 Admitted students will be instructed on submitting this form directly to the Office for International Students and Scholars.